amondnet/vercel-action/README.md

 > ZEIT Now is a cloud platform for static sites and Serverless Functions

-This action make a deployment with github actions instead of ZEIT Now builder.
+This action make a ZEIT Now deployment with github actions.

 - [x] Deploy to ZEIT now.
 - [x] Comment on pull request.